 Political ‘legends’ Betty Montgomery & Randy Gardner cling to optimism in the face discordant public discourse

-Former Chancellor of Higher Education Randy Gardner makes a point while former Ohio Attorney General Betty Montgomery, and Robert Alexander, political science professor listen, during Day of Dialogue presentation.
+Former Chancellor of Higher Education Randy Gardner makes a point while former Ohio Attorney General Betty Montgomery, and Robert Alexander, political science professor listen, during Day of Dialogue presentation in November.

 By DAVID DUPONT